Larger Quantities, Lower Prices

 - Peat Moss - Sphagnum flexuosum USDA Climate Zone: 3-8 Maturity Height: Approximately 30 cm Maturity Width: Varying Soil: May Grow in a Variety of Soils

 Some online sources claim that peat moss has actually “revolutionized” how plants are grown today.
 Peat moss is utilized as what experts call a “soil conditioner” in that it multiplies the soil’s water-holding and nutrient-retaining capacity.
 It does so by actually increasing cation exchange capacity and capillary forces.
 Peat moss is especially helpful when one is planting in sandy soil or working with plants that require a steady or increased amount of moisture to flourish genuinely.
-It can be very important in other ways as well.
+It can be imperative in other ways as well.
 For example, it is an essential part of raising mushrooms.
 Online sources indicate that the “fungal mycelium grows in compost” beneath a layer of peat moss.
 The mushrooms grow out of this.
 The process is known as casing.
-Additionally, peat moss is both an important topper and soil for the majority of carnivorous plants.
+Additionally, peat moss is both a great topper and soil for the majority of carnivorous plants.
 It is very versatile and has other uses as well.
 For example, peat moss is also used as insulation material by residents of specific regions of the north Arctic.

 Peat Moss - Sphagnum flexuosum